 With your support, dogs can be safer everywhere.
 Visitors from 11 governments have seen the Colombo project in action: they witnessed a city rewarded for its compassion.
 We want to work with governments worldwide to encourage them to implement the only humane solution.

-Demand collars not cruelty in the fight against rabies.
+Demand the ending of inhumane culling in the fight against rabies.
 Join WSPA.